LondonCanoeClub/londoncanoeclub.github.io/pages/become-a-member.md

 sidebar_link : true
 sidebar_sort_order : 100
 ---
-{% if true %}
+{% if false %}
 Sunday, September 28th is our last day for 2025.
 Thanks for a great season- we look forward to seeing you next year!
 {% endif %}

-{% if false %}
+{% if true %}
-Membership applications are now open for the 2025 season!
+Membership applications are now open for the 2026 season!
 Memberships are valid until the end of the year.

 ### Prices:
 $55 individual adult